 Home shouldn’t cost you your health.
 Home shouldn’t cost you your kids’ education.

 We know the complexities that surround the cost of home.
 We also know the struggle, stress, and pain of far too many families in our communities.
 And we know that those with the fewest resources are forced to make the hardest choices.

 Rent and homeownership costs are skyrocketing, while wages are not keeping pace.
 Far too often, families struggle to make ends meet.
 Everywhere you look—cities, suburbs, rural areas—the stability that home should bring remains out of reach for far too many families.

-That means that 1 in 6 families are denied the personal and economic stability that safe, decent and affordable housing provides.
-Instead, 1 in 6 families in the United States are forced to make impossible choices between a safe home and nutritious food, healthcare, or reliable transportation.
-In Lenawee County, it is 1 in 3.
+That means that 1 in 6 families are denied the personal and economic stability that safe, decent, and affordable housing provides.
+Instead, 1 in 6 families in the United States is forced to make impossible choices between a safe home and nutritious food, healthcare, or reliable transportation.
+In Lenawee County, it is 1 in 5.